ReynTwel/rsschool-cv/cv.md

 Github: ReynTwel

 # About me
-I am Junior UI/UX Designer as my main field of interest.
-Also I am begginer Front-End dev.
-As computer interfaces is my passion, and i want not only design it, but also understand how it works technicaly, and be able to craft it myself.
+I am a Junior UI/UX Designer with a passion for computer interfaces.
+In addition, I am a beginner Front-End developer.
+My main focus is on designing user-friendly interfaces, and I am eager to not only design them but also to understand the technical aspect and be capable of implementing them myself.

 # Skills
 * Basic HTML and CSS